 Professionals on the team all subscribe to the three core principles and are formally trained in the collaborative process.
 None of the team members can be involved in any contested court hearing, and all hired professionals will withdraw from the case if it does result in a contested court hearing.

-Your coach is there to assist you throughout your legal matter, not to treat mental health issues.
-Similarly, if your child sees a therapist, that professional deals with treatment of your child’s emotional issues.
-The Collaborative child specialist is not in a therapy role, but rather educates parties on the needs and desires of the child so that those needs and desires are taken into consideration when creating your long-term parenting plan.
+If needed, the Collaborative child specialist is not in a therapy role, but rather educates parties on the needs and desires of the child so that those needs and desires are taken into consideration when creating your long-term parenting plan.

 Will my children be involved in the process, and if so, to what extent?

-If a child specialist is needed, the specialist will interview the child individually or as a sibling group at least once, and in some cases more often.
+If a child specialist is needed, the specialist may interview the child individually or as a sibling group at least once, and in some cases more often.
 The children’s involvement in your legal matter is limited to those contacts.

 How do I know that my partner won’t hide information or money?